CraigB-spinner/Arcade-Spinner/README.md

 14  |D14  |Switch: Joystick Opt. <br/>

 I am using Xbox A/B, X/Y configuration, Nintendo protocol is B/A, Y/X reversed controls.
 (Japanese cultural differences) You can assign buttons to any assignment in RetroArch but it is best to pick a consistent pattern across all controllers to avoid confusion.
+I searched the web for button layout, picked an Xbox A/B, X/Y sideways 'S-pattern' starting at top left, yes a fluke.
 <br/>
 My [Finished Spinner](Pics/CraigB's%20Spinner.jpg) assembled within a DIY Fight Stick box.
 Some [trouble shooting](trouble_shoot.md) with your controller